The Banking Regulation Review: New Zealand

 The Reserve Bank itself is a statutory corporation, and it performs a number of roles in the New Zealand financial system in addition to the registration and prudential supervision of banks.
 The Reserve Bank:

-- formulates and implements monetary policy (this is its primary statutory purpose);
+- formulates and implements monetary policy (its primary statutory purpose);

 - operates as the central bank of New Zealand and issues New Zealand currency;